Author

 The reference material for this course, as well as some useful literature to deepen your knowledge of R, can be found at the bottom of the page.

-1 Most commonly used statistical tests
+1 Most commonly used statistical tests and models

 Section Topic Subtopics